 This hands-on workshop will cover the fundamentals of wheel throwing for K-12 ceramic art educators who want to brush up on their skills and instructional techniques.
-Teaching artist Liz Proffetty of Neighborhood Clay and Watershed’s Studio Manager, Reed Fahnestock, will share tips and techniques to refresh your practice and improve your instructional approaches.
+Teaching artist Liz Proffetty of Neighborhood Clay and Watershed’s Studio Manager, Reeder Fahnestock, will share tips and techniques to refresh your practice and improve your instructional approaches.

 This workshop is limited to 10 educators so that our teaching artists can provide individualized instruction appropriate for the skill levels of workshop participants.
 The session will focus on centering, pulling simple shapes, trimming, and preparing work for firing.
 Instructors will demo instructional techniques that can be used in the classroom.